Cyclophosphamide is used on its own or together with other medicines to treat certain types of cancer.

 Inform your doctor if you have been recently vaccinated.
 Do not receive any vaccinations without first asking your doctor.

-For as long as you are taking this medicine, you may need to have regular blood tests to check your body’s response to Cyclophosphamide.
-You may also need to have regular tests for heart, lung, kidney and liver function.
+For as long as you are on Cyclophosphamide therapy, you may need to have regular blood tests to check your body’s response to this medicine.
+Monitoring of your heart, lung, kidney and liver for any signs and symptoms of toxicity may also be needed.
 Your doctor will advise you about how often you need to have these tests.

 Cyclophosphamide may cause dizziness or blurred vision.
 If affected, do not drive or take part in any activity in which you need to be alert or to see clearly.

-Other side effects may include any of the following: nausea, vomiting, diarrhoea, stomach pain, loss of appetite, hair loss, rashes, skin or nail discolouration, prolonged wound healing, absence of menstrual periods, low sperm count and sterility.
+Other side effects may include any of the following: weakness, fever, chills, nausea, vomiting, diarrhoea, stomach pain, loss of appetite, hair loss, rashes, skin or nail discolouration, prolonged wound healing, absence of menstrual periods, low sperm count and sterility.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: